reposense/RepoSense/docs/UserGuide.md

 1. If the dashboard was not loaded automatically, upload the `archive.zip` (generated in the OUTPUT_DIRECTORY) manually to load the data.
 ```
 Note:
-The contribution calculation is based on the daily commits made within 00:00 to 23:59 in GMT+8. <br>
+The contribution calculation is based on the daily commits made within 00:00 to 23:59 in GMT+8.
 Any other arguments entered with -view will be ignored.
 ```